kayeneii/Floodgate/README.md

 **Date:** October 2025

 ## License
 This repository and the derived products are released for research and educational use.
 Cite data sources (CHIRPS, SRTM, HydroSHEDS) when reusing results.
+Refer to `LICENSE` for full documentation.